Shopify/polaris-viz/.github/pull_request_template.md

 - [ ] Update the Changelog's Unreleased section with your changes.

-- [ ] Update relevant documentation and Storybook.
+- [ ] Update relevant documentation, tests, and Storybook.